Welcome back, my friends, to the show that never ends! We're so glad you could attend! Come inside! Come inside!

 One of my favorite things is to help our viewing audience be more prepared for severe weather.
 I've been an amateur radio operator since February of 2000.
 My FCC license is KG4GKE.
 Usually, you can find me on 146.820 mHz, the Delta Amateur Radio Club repeater system. (www.deltaclub.org) Although there are many other radio repeaters around the Mid-South.
 Want to get your license and start having fun as a 'ham'?
 Visit www.arrl.net or www.helloradio.org today!

-My wife, Melissa, is a Shelby County Teacher Of Excellence, currently teaching 8th Grade Science at Bon Lin Middle School.
-We have two kids: Tristan, 14, and Emma, 13.
-We also have three dogs: Ella, Zoe and Maizie.
+My wife, Melissa, is a Shelby County Teacher Of Excellence, currently teaching 7th Grade Science at Bon Lin Middle School.
+We have two kids: Tristan, 17, who attends Germantown High School and plays baritone saxophone in the GHS Marching Band, and Emma, 15, who plays flute in the Houston High marching band.
+We also have four dogs: Ella, Zoe, Maizie and now Marlo the Shorkie.
 Welcome to Skeldale House.
-Tristan plays alto & baritone sax and Emma plays flute in honor band.

 I've always been interested in weather as long as I can remember.
 Meteorologists like that are called "weather weenies" - no, really!
 I'm also interested in cooking, reading, astronomy, cryptogram puzzles, graphic art design, webcomics, amateur radio, photography and a lot of other stuff too numerous to mention.
 I am an Eagle Scout from Troop 59 in the Jayhawk Area Council in Topeka.
 These are a few of my favorite things, but not all of my favorite things, that make me feel real loose like a long-necked goose, and oh bay-buh!
 That's what I like.
 With a courteous sneer to commentator Ian Shoales, I gotta' go.